kuanadam/RhodySyllabi/README.md

 Not only would students be able to make more informed decisions during registration, but advisors would not need to be as overwhelmed with less workload.

 ## Objective
-By demonstrating what the design, development, and implementations of such a resource would look like, this project is meant to showcase a real solution to an existing problem.
+By demonstrating what the design, development, and implementation of such a resource would look like, this project is meant to showcase a real solution to an existing problem.
 This project can also be used as a foundational model in the development towards an official website.

 ## Disclaimer
 - All materials provided on this site are shared for educational purposes and are the property of their respective authors or institutions.